- Virtual DOM - In React, for every DOM object, there is a corresponding virtual DOM object. It creates a virtual copy of the original DOM.

 - Easy and efficient to handle hybrid mobile application development

-- Uses command line interface for the management of complex projects
+- Provides a command-line interface for the management of complex projects

 - Enables to create reusable widgets